Putnam-Lab/Lab_Management/Lab_Resources/Equipment_Protocols/Titrator_Protocols/Titrator_Protocol.md

 Created By: Silbiger Lab - 20190227

-Last Revised: Putnam Lab - DM Becker - 20211005
+Last Revised: Putnam Lab - Pooja Pednekar- 20250708

 **A detailed training video for this protocal can be found [here]( https://drive.google.com/drive/folders/1-2tGp9tBK3EJTsJ4ZxTLHuD5JwkCsPrx).
 It will ask you to request access form a member of the Putnam Lab.**